 - Put the raspberries into a medium saucepan with the sugar and cook gently until they begin to break down

 - Turn up the heat and boil rapidly until the sauce reaches 100-105C (212-221F)

 - Take off the heat and pass through a fine-meshed metal sieve to remove the seeds.
 Discard the seeds and divide the remaining sauce equally between 2 bowls

 - Set aside to cool

 Make the Chocolate Ganache

-- Cook on high for 30-60 seconds until the the cream is hot and the chocolate is beginning to melt
+- Cook in the microwave on high for 30-60 seconds until the cream is hot and the chocolate is beginning to melt

 - Let stand for 1 minute then whisk the ingredients together until smooth and glossy

 Make the Dacquoise LAyers